I get asked all the time

 aquarium plants are great also and they can stay in the tank.
 I pot them in small black pots of aquarium gravel and leave them for them to eat, when they are half eaten I take them outside and put in water for them to continue to grow, so the fish have them to eat for another day.

 Always store supplies of manufactured flake in dry conditions in an airtight container.

-Windsor fish hatchery sells bulk flakes made here in Australia made fresh weekly in flake 250g or flake 1kilo or other types of goldfish foods, hikari Excel sinking Goldfish, Hikari Gold Colour Goldfish food, Hikari Staple Goldfish food, Hikari Wheatgerm winter goldfish food, Wardley varieties of food such as crumble, flake and pellets.
+Windsor fish hatchery sells bulk flakes made here in Australia made fresh weekly in flake 500g or flake 1kilo or other types of, hikari Excel sinking Goldfish, Hikari Gold Colour Goldfish food, Hikari Staple Goldfish food, Hikari Wheatgerm winter goldfish food, Wardley varieties of food such as crumble, flake and pellets.
 Danichi Pellets.
 Australian Made Pellets from 1mm in size.